alinnman/celestial-navigation/maths/notes-on-azimuth-calculation.md

 ## The calculation

+### Deducing the GP

+You need to deduce the Ground Position (GP) of the Sun.
+This is done through interpolation of ephimeris / nautical almanac data.

 ### Iterating over the small circle

 We iterate over all angles from the GP, and calculate great circles corresponding to all angles $\in [0, 2\pi]$